polatengin/bicep-functionapp-settings/README.md

 Configuration can be stored in a KeyVault instance, and an App Configuration service can be configured to get items from the KeyVault.

-Application can be configured to read configuration from the App Configuration service (actually from KeyVault, thru App Configuration)
+Application can be configured to read configuration from the App Configuration service (actually from KeyVault, through App Configuration)

 ### Solution #4 (backup settings, restore settings)